 Figuring out if your estate qualifies as “small” only takes a few simple steps.

 Total up the value of your “individual” property.
-This typically includes bank accounts, investment accounts, business interests and houses for sale in fairfield ct real estate.
+This typically includes bank accounts, investment accounts, business interests.
 The value of your personal effects, such as electronics and artwork, are also factored in.
 It’s unlikely more disposable items, such as your shoe collection, will be considered.

 Subtract the value of property with a co-owner or designated beneficiary.
 This topic is reviewed in greater detail in the next section.
 What you need to know for now is that only assets titled in your name alone, and without a listed beneficiary, go to probate.
 For example, a life insurance policy with a beneficiary is not included in determining your estate value.
 Neither does a home held as community property.